 RE is taught at St. Mary's for one and a half hours per week across the school.
-The Scheme of Work for RE details the units of work to be covered by each class.
-The Cornwall Agreed Syllabus 2020 involves the teaching of core concepts being
+The long-term plan for RE details the units of work to be covered by each class.
+The Cornwall Agreed Syllabus 2020 involves the teaching of core concepts being delivered in a spiral curriculum.
+Each unit of work has clear learning outcomes to

-This means that the RE taught at St Mary's is both systematic and thematic, developing their religious literacy.
-There are three core elements to our teaching and learning approach which allow for open exploration of religion and belief namely making sense of beliefs, making connections and understanding the impact.
-This means that our pupils encounter diverse religious traditions alongside non-religious world views which reflect the background of many of our pupils.
+This means that the RE taught at St Mary's is both systematic and thematic, developing the children's religious literacy.
+As well as Christianity, our pupils encounter diverse religious traditions alongside non-religious world views.
+Our teachers adopt a world-view approach when studying religions.

-At times RE themed days are held across the school.
+At times, RE themed days are held across the school.
 The aim of this is to provide the children with an in-depth study of a certain festival or theme at a given time.
-The use of ICT is encouraged to enrich our RE lessons especially the internet, I-pads and E-mail.
-Our termly Eucharist services and special assemblies throughout the year, often providing an opportunity for classes to share their RE work and thoughts with parents.
-In addition, the children often work together with Penlee Cluster to produce on-line resources for our community such as Reflection for the Day, the animated Advent Calendar and the Daily Lent Shout.
+The use of ICT is encouraged to enrich RE lessons especially the internet, I-pads and E-mail.
+Interviews with people of faith and virtual tours of places of worship are often used.
+We also hold special assemblies throughout the year which provide an opportunity for classes to share RE work with parents.
+In addition, the children often work together with Penlee Cluster on specific projects in the community.
+Often these are online such as Reflection for the Day, the animated Advent Calendar and the Daily Lent Shout.
 These are shared with the whole school so bring an extra dimension to the subject of RE.